jpmml/jpmml-evaluator/README.md

 JPMML-Evaluator is licensed under the terms and conditions of the [GNU Affero General Public License, Version 3.0](https://www.gnu.org/licenses/agpl-3.0.html).
 For a quick summary of your rights ("Can") and obligations ("Cannot" and "Must") under AGPLv3, please refer to [TLDRLegal](https://tldrlegal.com/license/gnu-affero-general-public-license-v3-(agpl-3.0)).

-If you would like to use JPMML-Evaluator in a proprietary software project, then it is possible to enter into a licensing agreement which makes it available under the terms and conditions of the [BSD 3-Clause License](https://opensource.org/licenses/BSD-3-Clause) instead.
+If you would like to use JPMML-Evaluator in a proprietary software project, then it is possible to enter into a licensing agreement which makes JPMML-Evaluator available under the terms and conditions of the [BSD 3-Clause License](https://opensource.org/licenses/BSD-3-Clause) instead.
 Please initiate the conversation by submitting the [Request for Quotation](https://openscoring.io/rfq/) web form, or sending an e-mail.

 # Additional information #

 JPMML-Evaluator is developed and maintained by Openscoring Ltd, Estonia.

-Interested in using JPMML software in your software?
+Interested in using [Java PMML API](https://github.com/jpmml) software in your company?
 Please contact [info@openscoring.io](mailto:info@openscoring.io)